library-data-platform/ldlite/srs.md

 transformation to stop when it reaches the MARC JSON record and to write the JSON object as a whole.

-After this query has completed, `folio_source_record.records` should contain the MARC JSON data and metadata.
+After this query has completed, `folio_source_record.records__t` should contain the MARC JSON data and metadata.

 Adjustments to work with ldpmarc